Gabrielle Powell | Basket Maker

 The foundation of the new form is the base and the start of shaping with decorative stitching; a repetitive pattern of diagonal lines.
 The structure of the baskets is visible; each stitch forms the surface texture combined with colours give the basket character.
 The most vulnerable part the rim as it is subject to wear and tear and a place to fasten off loose ends.
 For me lids are a symbol of keeping things private and safe as well as decorative.

 Since I was a child I loved trips to the rubbish tip with my dad and then later my partner!!
 I am an active scavenger, bringing things home from the tip, holidays or collecting useful treasures to incorporate into my next basket.
 I like the challenge of making baskets out of unconventional materials such as tubing, cabling, plastic, wire; recycling materials that would normally be discarded.
+Used materials are changed into new products, reducing the need to consume more resources.
+Recycling is important to me as it helps conserve important raw materials for the future.

 Ceramics is my love.
 Last year I started making pots again.
 Unfortunately our studio was lost in the 2019 NYE Fires in Cobargo and now closely followed by the Covid-19 virus - I am working on new creative ways to keep making, promote and sell my work.